 The European Union provides a broad range of funding to support activities including:

-- Research and Innovation; from Lab to Market
+- Research, Innovation and Enterprise; from Lab to Market

 - Education and Training